waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **TEACHER / LASS / BIRD / OFFICER / YOUNGSTER**: These NPC objects are impassable and function as walls.
 - **FRUIT_TREE**: An impassable, interactable object.
 Gives one BERRY item (like PRZCUREBERRY) when interacted with for the first time.
 Subsequent interactions yield nothing.
 - **CAVE**: A traversable warp tile that functions as an entrance to a cave.
+- **VOID**: An impassable tile type found at the edges of some maps, functions as a wall.
+- **GRASS**: Fully traversable tile, similar to TALL_GRASS.
+Wild POKéMON can be encountered here.
+- **FLOWER**: Fully traversable decorative tile.
+- **SIGN**: An impassable, interactable object.
+Functions as a wall.
 - **To interact with objects** like ladders, signs, or switches, you must be standing on an adjacent tile and facing the object.
 Attempting to interact while standing *on* the object itself will fail.
 - **Route 30's one-way ledges** (`LEDGE_HOP_DOWN`) make northbound travel from Cherrygrove City impossible.
 The route is effectively a one-way path when traveling south from Route 31.
 This is a critical piece of information for future navigation planning.
 - **Verify Warp Coordinates:** Before setting a navigation goal that is a warp, I must verify its existence and coordinates in the 'Map Events -> Warps' list for the current map to avoid hallucinations and failed pathing.
-- **VOID**: An impassable tile type found at the edges of some maps, functions as a wall.
-- **GRASS**: Fully traversable tile, similar to TALL_GRASS.
-Wild POKéMON can be encountered here.
-- **FLOWER**: Fully traversable decorative tile.
-- **SIGN**: An impassable, interactable object.
-Functions as a wall.
+- **Tool Logic Consistency:** When debugging, ensure that fixes are applied consistently across all relevant parts of the code.
+My `find_path` tool failed repeatedly because I fixed an 'unseen' tile check in one part of the algorithm but missed an identical flaw in another.
+A partial fix is not a fix.

 # Current Quest: Train for Whitney Rematch
 - **Objective:** Defeat Whitney at the Goldenrod Gym.